bloominstituteoftechnology/Local-Environment-Setup/installation-guides/windows.md

    * You can also specify package versions using `==` for example `pipenv install numpy==1.17.*`
      * This will install the latest version of NumPy 1.17.
 In this case, 1.17.5
      * Similarly, using `numpy==1.1*` would install the latest version of 1.1x NumPy \(which is 1.19\)
-   * If the project is a build-on or for Lambda School units, you will probably be provided a `requirements.txt` file in the repository
+   * If the project is a build-on or for BloomTech units, you will probably be provided a `requirements.txt` file in the repository
      * To install dependencies to your pipenv shell from a requirements file, use `pipenv install -r requirements.txt`

 ##  5. Running Jupyter Notebooks <a id="JupNote"></a>